PENGUINLIONG/spirq-rs/README.md

 # SPIR-Q

 SPIR-Q is a light weight library for SPIR-V pipeline metadata query, which can be very useful for dynamic graphics/compute pipeline construction, shader debugging and so on.
+SPIR-Q is currently compatible with a subset of SPIR-V 1.5, with most of graphics capabilities but no OpenCL kernel capabilities covered.
 BTW, SPIR-Q currently only depends on the Rust standard library.

 ## Usage

 The project is still in progress, but some of the functionalities are already in good shape.
-Please refer to the attached [example](examples/query/main.rs).
+Please refer to the attached examples:

+* [query](examples/query/main.rs): Query separate entry points in SPIR-V binaries.
+* [pipeline](examples/pipeline/main.rs): Query a (conceptual) pipeline built from multiple shader modules.

 ## License